manoa-bazaar/home-page/index.md

 ***
 ### Landing Page

-When you first bring up the application, you will see the landing page that provides a brief introduction to manoalist.
-Sellers and buyers can read to know how this application works.
+The first page seen when accessing the site.
+Provides a brief introduction to how Manoalist works.
+Users can sign in/up

 <a href="http://mymanoalist520.meteorapp.com/#/">Landing page</a>